NegativeK/video-vpn/README.md

-Run wireguard for IP address anonymization.
+Wireguard and yt-dlp in a container for IP address cycling.

 # Warning
 This is not for privacy.
 It will leak information through DNS and